Let AI Lift the Load, Not Lead the Way

 AI can lift your load, only you can lead the way.

-What can AI take off your plate?
+What will you protect?
+And what can AI take off your plate?